nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 For this sample to work, you also need the following:

-* `NCP Host for Zigbee`_ tool, which is based on the ZBOSS stack and available for download as a standalone :file:`zip` package as one of :ref:`ug_zigbee_tools`.
+* `ZBOSS NCP Host`_ tool, which is based on the ZBOSS stack and available for download as a standalone :file:`zip` package as one of :ref:`ug_zigbee_tools`.
   It contains the source code for all parts of the ZBOSS library for the NCP host.
   This allows you to recompile the library for the designated hardware platform.
-  Running the NCP Host for Zigbee requires a PC with an operating system compatible with the 64-bit Ubuntu 18.04 Linux.
+  Running the ZBOSS NCP Host requires a PC with an operating system compatible with the 64-bit Ubuntu 18.04 Linux.
 * The :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` sample programmed on one separate device.
 * The :ref:`zigbee_light_bulb_sample` sample programmed on one separate device.